TheBarret/ZSuite/README.md

 me to make sure the `Prompter` gets processed each time you hit `Generate`.

-# ZSuite - RF Node
+# ZSuite - RF Node (Testing Phase)

-*This section explains the functioning of the RF Node within ZSuite, emphasizing the need for an RTL-SDR device, server setup, and predefined configurations. the rtl_tcp is an I/Q spectrum server for RTL2832 based DVB-T receivers*
+- *This section explains the functioning of the RF Node within ZSuite, emphasizing the need for an RTL-SDR device, server setup, and predefined configurations. the rtl_tcp is an I/Q spectrum server for RTL2832 based DVB-T receivers*
+- *This node is still a prototype, features may change in the future*

 The protocol netcode is adopted from and written by `Paul Tagliamonte` (2020-11-03: https://hz.tools/rtl_tcp/)